What Happened to Britain's Football Hooligans?

 In general, violence and mayhem at football matches was not limited to English fans, but it was particularly seen as a ‘British Disease’.

 Even the word ‘hooligan’ is traced to an 1894 London police report that mentioned a gang called the Hooligan Boys.
-Over time, the term was reiterated by newspapers around the world to mean rowdy and destructive behavior.
+Over time, newspapers around the world would use the term to describe rowdy and destructive behavior.

 Hooliganism was regarded as a cancer that had no simple explanations, nor simple solutions.
 Reasons cited ranged from tribalism, to social malaise, criminality, and even the decline of the British empire.
 Alcohol was seen as a fuel, but not a root cause for the violence.